coast-framework/coast/docs/upgrading.md

       [:post "/posts/:id/delete" :post/delete])))
 ```

-Before you had to wrap all vectors in another vector, that's now optional, it makes things a little cleaner.
+Before you had to wrap all vectors in another vector, now you don't it makes things a little cleaner.
 Also multiple layout support per batch of routes is easier as well since you no longer have to pass layout in `app`.

 Since the vector of vectors confusion is gone now, routes more naturally lend themselves to function helpers and resource-style url formats: